Shiritai/xv6-ntu-mp/doc/mp2-spec.md

 ## Synchronization and Race Conditions in `kmem_cache`

-In multi-core and multi-threaded environments, operations on `kmem_cache` involve modifying and managing Slab lists, potentially leading to race conditions.
+In multi-core and multi-threaded environments, operations on `kmem_cache` involve modifying and managing slab lists, potentially leading to race conditions.
 When multiple CPUs access `kmem_cache` simultaneously—especially during object allocation (`kmem_cache_alloc()`) or deallocation (`kmem_cache_free()`)—data inconsistency or memory corruption may occur without proper synchronization.

 To ensure thread safety in `kmem_cache`, appropriate synchronization mechanisms should be employed to protect critical sections.
 Common solutions include:

 - **Spinlock**: Suitable for short-duration locking to avoid process-switching overhead.
 - **Mutex**: For longer operations, reducing busy-waiting impact.
 - **Per-CPU Cache**: Using a per-CPU `kmem_cache_cpu` to minimize cross-CPU lock contention, synchronizing globally only when necessary.
-This is a key optimization in the modern Linux kernel’s SLUB allocator, the successor to SLAB.
+This is a key optimization in the modern Linux kernel’s SLUB allocator, the successor to slab.

 For this assignment, students need only use **spinlocks** to ensure `kmem_cache` thread safety.
 Below is an example of using `xv6`’s **spinlock** to ensure correctness in a multi-threaded environment: